USAFWS: Defensive counter air

 |0

-This work, USAFWS: Defensive counter air [Image 1 of 3], by Susan Garcia, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.
+This work, USAFWS: Defensive counter air, by A1C Kevin Tanenbaum, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.

 LEAVE A COMMENT